Spring Boot microservices architecture

 Design goals

-• Centralize cross-cutting concerns without hiding architecture behind magic.
+• Centralize cross-cutting concerns without hiding architecture behind framework magic.

-• Standardize behavior across communication, errors, tracing, and infrastructure integration.
+• Standardize infrastructure behavior across communication, discovery, errors, tracing, security, and integration.

 Control plane and data plane